joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

 end
 ```

-While this gets us the result we're looking for, I didn't like that the reader has to think about every combination of conditionals.
+While this gets us the result we're looking for, whoever reads/maintains this code has to think about every combination of conditionals.
-This is good enough for two conditionals, but it was possible that we needed to handle a third.
+This is good enough for two conditionals, but it's possible that we needed to handle a third.
 This can become increasingly complex and susceptible to accidental errors.

 Instead of writing this code as a set of hardcoded rules, I wanted to represent of this as a data transformation and try to replicate the behavior of `cond->` in Elixir.